How To Choose The Best Pole For You

 It matters when it comes to choosing the right pole for you.
-For instance, if the climate is very humid and wet then the chrome is more likely to rust, however, the brass would be slippery so the stainless steel coating would be the best.
+For instance, if the climate is very humid and wet then the chrome is more likely to rust, however, the brass would be slippery, so the stainless steel coating would be the best.
 If you live in a hot & dry country then brass is best for you as it becomes stickier when warm.
-If in a temperate climate environment chrome is great.
+If in a temperate climate environment, chrome is great.

 Static & Spin

-The static only poles have no option to spin whereas the static and spin poles can be changed to a static or spinning mode in just a few seconds.
+The static only poles have no option to spin, whereas the static and spin poles can be changed to a static or spinning mode in just a few seconds.

 Usually, you will start with a static pole.
 When you feel safe with some basic moves, you can try them on a spinning pole.
-Spinning poles require a different technique to static poles.
+Spinning poles require a different technique than static poles.
 Besides performing your move you have to control the momentum of the spin, some moves are more difficult while spinning (for example invert) while some may be easier.

-Spinning pole allows you to create more flow; simple shapes can look very beautiful while spinning.
+A spinning pole allows you to create more flow; simple shapes can look very beautiful while spinning.

 Ceiling Height & Pole location

-Before you are going to purchase the pole you like you have to know the exact height of your ceiling and find a joist which the pole will be sitting under.
+Before you are going to purchase the pole you like, you have to know the exact height of your ceiling and find a joist which the pole will be sitting under.

-First installation is always going to take more time but once you know what you are doing you will be able to install your x-pole and take it down in 5min.
+First installation is always going to take more time, but once you know what you are doing you will be able to install your x-pole and take it down in 5 min.
 Promise.

-There should always be a step by step installation guide that comes with your pole.
+There should always be a step-by-step installation guide that comes with your pole.